10 Amazing Crowdfunding Campaigns That Met or Exceeded Their Goals

 6. Crowdfunding Campaigns for Pets and Animals: “Help Piper See Again”

 Our furry, four-legged friends sometimes get sick and need to undergo expensive surgery.
 Other times, someone might need to cover the costs associated with adopting a service animal or pet.
-Whatever the case is, you can use crowdfunding to pay for the expenses that come with owning a pet.
+And sometimes, you just want to help out your worthy, local animal shelter.
+Whatever the case is, you can use crowdfunding to pay for the expenses that come with caring for an animal in need.

 You could, for example, do what Piper the puppy’s owner did.
 She set up a crowdfunding campaign to pay for Piper’s eye surgery, and her friends and family members all contributed to help.